hellenancelmo/Prony_Method/readme.md

  * 1 - What is this project?

-     This project was created to reconstruction waveforms and extract features for the classification step in Non-Intrusive Load Monitoring (NILM).
+     This project was created to reconstruct waveforms and extract features for the classification step in Non-Intrusive Load Monitoring (NILM).

  * 2 - Which software was used to develop and use this project?